 Why?
 It detangles curly hair.

 Because curly hair is so dehydrated and fragile, brushing it dry with a traditional bristle brush can wreak havoc on the hair cuticle.
-Instead, use a wide-tooth comb to gently comb out your knot.
-"It's much more gentle on the hair shaft, and won't cause friction or disrupt the cuticle," says Dave Stanwell.
+Instead, use a wide-tooth comb to comb out your knot gently.
+"It's much more gentle on the hair shaft and won't cause friction or disrupt the cuticle," says Dave Stanwell.

 Why?
 It prevents breakage.

-If you start detangling your hair from the top, you risk pushing the knots farther down which can cause breakage, unruly ends, and frizz.
-A better technique for working with your curls without the frizz is to gently remove tangles from the bottom up, using your comb to tackle each knot one at a time.
+If you start detangling your hair from the top, you risk pushing the knots farther down, which can cause breakage, unruly ends, and frizz.
+A better technique for working with your curls without frizz is gently removing tangles from the bottom up, using your comb to tackle each knot one at a time.

 Why?
 It moisturizes without stripping the fine curls.